ialbert/genescape-central/README.md

 ### Additional customizations

-The software can be customized by creating a copy of the `config.toml` file and settings the `GENESCAPE_CONFIG` environment variable to point to the new configuration file.
+The software can be customized by creating a copy of the `config.toml` file and setting the `GENESCAPE_CONFIG` environment variable to point to the new configuration file.

 * [config.toml](src/genescape/data/config.toml)